| Code: | RAL 860-4 |

 Let's dive into a full RAL 860-4 paint color review.
 Take a look at pictures of real interiors and exteriors painted with beautiful RAL 860-4.
 Find out if this gorgeous cold grey paint color would look great on your living room walls or trims, kitchen cabinet, bedroom accent wall, bathroom or house exterior.

-We’ve hand-picked a beautiful collection of photos of this amazing Beige shade used in real bedrooms.
-Take a look and imagine how this wonderful cool Mid-tone paint color could transform your own bedroom space.
+We’ve hand-picked a beautiful collection of photos of this amazing grey shade used in real bedrooms.
+Take a look and imagine how this wonderful cool mid-tone paint color could transform your own bedroom space.

 HEX value: